Join us on a Cape Town Food Tour that explores a favourite local Cape Town neighbourhood – Sea Point.

 In order to “win” back the neighbourhood – businesses in the community have teamed up with the city to form a city improvement district (CID).
 This has led to a revival and investment has poured back into the “hood”.
 As such there is a wonderful combo of small artisan incomers with quirky dining offers – new smart hotels – shopping centres – grit of the older buildings with the older tenants that range from Asian eateries to Nigerian pool halls – with some Kosher options in between!

 The regeneration and rejuvenation of this area makes it a really fun region to explore traditional local flavours, to reflect on our immigrant populations and their cuisine and to explore some of the local foodie artisan offerings on offer!
+It is one of the most vibrant areas in Cape Town and many of our new restaurant offerings have been happening down there.

 Stroll through Seapoint and stop to nibble, chat, explore and shop!